Resources and Reporting

 Old Main 161

-Call USU Police for an emergency response, on-campus security escort, assistance from law enforcement or to report a sexual assault.
-Regardless of where the sexual assault occurred, campus police will ensure you are connected to the right police department for reporting.
+Call USU Police for an emergency response, on-campus security escort, assistance from law enforcement, or to report a sexual assault, stalking, or dating/domestic violence.
+Regardless of where the sexual assault occurred, USU Police will ensure you are connected to the right police department for reporting.
 If you are in danger, call 911 immediately.

 800 E 1250 N., Logan